carlamtmendes/EuroMod/README.md

 # EuroMod
-EuroMod a techno-economic model of the integrated European market with price granuality.
+EuroMod is a techno-economic electricity market model covering the integrated European market, with a focus on generating more realistic wholesale prices.

 ## Table of Contents
 1. [About](#about)